-There are many legal claims that are considered when you are either improperly prosecuted or falsely accused of a crime.
+Many legal claims are considered when you are either improperly prosecuted or falsely accused of a crime.
 Abuse of process and malicious prosecution are similar on the surface, but are essentially different in personal injury lawsuit.
 If someone does not have a reasonable basis to file a lawsuit against you or maybe he/she subpoenas you, seeks a retaining order and continuously files motions, it is called an abuse of process.
-Often, an abuse of process occurs when the defendant uses the legitimate judicial process for reasons not intended.
+Often, an abuse of process occurs when the defendant uses the legitimate judicial process for unintended reasons.
 On the other hand, if the defendant maliciously uses a civil proceeding or prosecutes a criminal case against you when the defendant knows that he/she has no case, it amounts to malicious prosecution.

 With this tort, you have to prove the following elements for a successful claim: